rehandwi03/codemi-spring-apps/readme.md

 ```

-NOTE: Depending on your internet it will take a couple of minutes or more when create docker image, but then once the docker image are pulled it will be fast.
+NOTE: Depending on your internet it will take a couple of minutes or more when create docker images, but then once the docker images are pulled it will be fast.

 And you can see the result of the build.
-If the build was successful, you should see a docker image, something like this:
+If the build was successful, you should see a docker images, something like this:

 ```
 Successfully built 7c4f1d292c67